How to Build a Shed Foundation (4 Types + Frost-Line Depth)

 Assessing Location And Size

-Assessing the location and size is a critical first step when building a shed foundation.
-This process involves evaluating the local building regulations, selecting a suitable area, and determining the shed’s purpose to establish its size.
+Assessing the location and size is the first real decision in building a shed foundation.
+It involves checking local building regulations, picking a well-drained spot, and sizing the foundation to what the shed will actually be used for.

 Consider Local Building Regulations For Sheds